 Energy for Tomorrow

-Rate Option: You can choose to have 25, 50 or 100 percent of your monthly electricity usage charged at the Energy for Tomorrow rate, which is 2.007 cents per kilowatt-hour (kWh) in Wisconsin and 3.02 cents/kWh in Michigan more than the standard energy charge for purchases less than 70,000 kWh per month.
-For purchases equal to or greater than 70,000 kWh/month, the renewable energy premium is 1.872 cents/kWH (available in Wisconsin only).
+Usage percentage: You can choose to have 25, 50 or 100 percent of your monthly electricity usage charged at the Energy for Tomorrow rate, which is 2.007 cents per kilowatt-hour (kWh) more than the standard energy charge for purchases less than 70,000 kWh per month.
+For purchases equal to or greater than 70,000 kWh/month, the renewable energy premium is 1.872 cents/kWh.

-Energy for Tomorrow renewable energy program is a tariffed rate rider offered to We Energies electric customers in Wisconsin and Michigan.
-The tariffs are regulated by the public service commission in the state where you receive service.
-All changes to these tariffs must be submitted to and approved by the applicable state laws and regulatory policies of the appropriate state public service commission.
-Notification of changes to Energy for Tomorrow prices will follow the regulations set forth by the appropriate state public service commission.
+Energy for Tomorrow renewable energy program is a tariffed rate rider offered to We Energies electric customers.
+The tariffs are regulated by the public service commission.
+All changes to these tariffs must be submitted to and approved by the state public service commission and are subject to regulatory policies and applicable state laws.
+Notification of changes to Energy for Tomorrow prices will follow regulations set forth by the state public service commission.

-Customers enrolled in the Energy for Tomorrow program receive a reduction in their Fuel Cost Adjustment (FCA) based on their level on participation.
-A customer enrolled at 100 percent pays no fuel-cost adjustment, enrollment at 50 percent receives a 50 percent reduction and a customer signed up at the 25 percent level has their FCA charge lowered by 25 percent.
+Customers signed up for Energy for Tomorrow receive a fuel-cost adjustment (FCA) reduction based on their participation level.
+A customer at 100 percent participation pays no FCA, a customer at 50 percent participation gets a 50 percent FCA reduction, and a customer at 25 percent gets a 25 percent reduction.

 The Energy for Tomorrow charge will be on your We Energies energy bill.
-The charge will be labeled, showing your level of participation and the total charge for the billing period.
-It takes one or two billing periods to activate your participation in Energy for Tomorrow.
+The charge will be labeled, showing your level of participation and total charge for the billing period.
+It takes one or two billing periods to activate your Energy for Tomorrow participation.

 Large business customers must commit to purchasing Energy for Tomorrow for the balance of the calendar year.
 This agreement is self-renewing on Jan.
 1 of each year.
 Changes in the agreement are required in writing at least 30 days before the Jan.
 1 renewal date.

-Energy for Tomorrow is open to most electric customers in our service territory.
+Energy for Tomorrow is open to most electric customers in our service area.